Your cart is currently empty!

 Fixing the Plesk

-tool is a critical internal Plesk binary responsible for secure file operations under the correct user permissions.
-Virtually every file or directory manipulation within Plesk (for example, during backups, migrations, or UI file management) usesfilemng
+filemngtool is a critical internal Plesk binary responsible for secure file operations under the correct user permissions.
+Virtually every file or directory manipulation within Plesk (for example, during backups, migrations, or UI file management) usesfilemngunder the hood.If

 - Failed extension uninstalls